transparent-framework/optimize-ride-sharing-earnings/README.md

 in order to create all the relevant data structures required during the training of framework or experiments.

-A more detailed README on instructions would be included after the reviewing process is finished, because it requires using scripts and hosting supplemental datasets that may potentially break the anonymity required for a double-blind submission.
+A more detailed README on instructions would be included after the reviewing process is finished, because it requires using scripts that may potentially break the anonymity required for a double-blind submission.

 Cheers!